-Careers guidance and support is an integral part of the curriculum for students at Bedelsford School in Year 8 and above.
+Careers guidance and support is an integral part of the curriculum for students at Bedelsford.
+Our Careers provision encompasses all of our pupils, starting in Nursery and working through until pupils leave at the end of Key Stage 5.
 We ensure that students and families are supported in developing each individual’s career identity, and work hard to ensure that when each student leaves Bedelsford they are fully equipped to succeed in their adult lives.

 Bedelsford School is committed to providing high quality careers guidance and advice.
 Our Provider Access Policy gives details of how training providers can visit the school to offer eligible students information and advice about career pathways.

 Students participate in careers learning opportunities that are carefully tailored to each student’s individual needs and are consistent with the eight Gatsby benchmarks:

 As a school Bedelsford supports Careers development through meaningful, personalised, work experience opportunities.
 The school aims for all students in the 14-19 provision to have at least one experience of a workplace before leaving.
 The school constantly strives to forge links with the local community to support this aim.